sibiraj-s/angularjs-toast/README.md

 ## Pull Requests

-Send all Pull Requests only to `.coffeescript` and `.scss` files only.
+Send Pull Requests only to `.coffeescript` and `.scss` files only.
 JS and CSS files are genereted by grunt

 * **grunt webserver** - sets up a local server with livereload